iota-community/X-Team_Reddit_Allinone/THREAD.md

 &nbsp;

 ___
-# What should I know like right now?
+# What should you know right now?

 ### The Migration to the Chrysalis network starts with the 21st of April 2021
 Read about it [here](https://blog.iota.org/chrysalis-network-migration-release-date/)!

-Before or during the migration **KEEP YOUR SEED SAFE**! **DO NOT** share your IOTA Seed with websites, friends, moderators in the IOTA community or even IOTA Foundation members!
+## Before or during the migration **KEEP YOUR SEED SAFE**! **DO NOT** share your IOTA Seed with websites, friends, moderators in the IOTA community or even IOTA Foundation members!

 &nbsp;